askadvaith/Grute/README.md

 # Grute

 Too many people texting in a group chat when you only care about a certain someone?
-Someone constantly pinging you in a group but you want to ignore them (but not the rest)?
+Someone constantly pinging you in a group when you want to ignore them (but not the rest)?
 WhatsApp only allows you to mute the group as a whole; why let one rotten apple spoil the party?

 ### **Grute is the answer!**